hjoneal/spotify-moodgrid-playlister/README.md

 ### Data Download, Cleaning & Exploratory Data Analysis
 A dataset of 160,000 tracks was downloaded using Spotify's Web API.
 Playlists were searched using queries that fit under one of four moods:  Happy, Sad, Energetic, Chilled.
 53 different queries were used to gain a broad spread of feelings across each mood.
 Some examples include:

-Happy: blissful, contented, ecstasy, euphoric, happy, positive
+Happy: 'blissful', 'contented', 'ecstasy', 'euphoric', 'happy', 'positive'

-Sad: angry, crying, depress, grief, sad
+Sad: 'angry', 'crying', 'depress', 'grief', 'sad'

-Energetic: adrenaline, energetic, heavy, high octane, pumped
+Energetic: 'adrenaline', 'energetic', 'heavy', 'high octane', 'pumped'

-Chilled:  calm, chill, easy, mellow, relax
+Chilled:  'calm', 'chill', 'easy', 'mellow', 'relax'

 1881 playlists were downloaded, with 20 features for each track, including artist and track details, genre, and audio features.
 Before any processes were applied to the data an 80/20% train/test split was carried out